 A Chicago newspaper reporter (Observer) once wrote that if you place Abiiba Howell in a bag, shake it up and turn it upside down, she would still come out standing on both feet.
-From a path that includes marathon running, modeling, motherhood, stock car racing and martial arts to makeup artist and motion picture industry veteran and media maven, Abiiba has always charted her own course.
+From a path that includes marathon running, modeling, motherhood, stock car racing and martial arts to makeup artist and motion picture industry veteran, Abiiba has always charted her own course.

 Source: Abiiba Howell

 The native Chicago filmmaker was the publicist for Mr. T until he was discovered for ROCKY III.
-At the time, she owned a limousine service and was a full time night student at Northwestern University.
+At the time, she had a developmental child care service, was a full time night student at Northwestern University and also owned a limousine service,.
 Her first limo booking was the Rolling Stones and O’Jay’s Chicago tour stop.
 Abiiba’s career was launched years later as a film and television Makeup Artist before her rise to writer, producer and director, working on Chicago, Texas and Hollywood film and television projects.